 - Facilitate a more structured care delivery

-- Encourage appropriate selection of investigations and treatment; remove redundancy/duplication & wastage
+- Encourage appropriate selection of investigations and treatment; remove redundancy or duplication and wastage

-- Provide information and decision support (through prompts & reminders)
+- Provide information and decision support (through suggestions, prompts and reminders)

 - Give a clear picture of future actions